thefirstofthe300/Showbot/docs/rfc/002-data-server.md

 Pros:
 - Already used for the existing IRC bot
 - Development language of choice for Rikai
+- ???
+(I don't know enough about Ruby to say what other pros it has)

 Cons:
 - Can be difficult to ship the application to a new server due to dependencies